 Why Dreamers Need A Healthy Dose Of Realism When It Comes To Starting A Business

-The quality most desirable for starting your own business?
+The quality most desirable for starting a business?
 Realistic expectations.

 Of course, you need plenty of skills, experience and support, not to mention energy, initiative and a strong work ethic, but you should also understand exactly what is necessary to succeed.